 Jackfruit is easily confused with the pungent freak that is Durian (see below).
 Popular in South East Asia and banned from public transport there (it reeks like something gone way rotten and wrong).
 Durian is an acquired taste and once (or if) you can get over the stink, has an incredible flavour.
 When I did the TV show ‘Meat vs Veg’ I was tasked with wandering around the streets of London, trying to get people to try it.
 Some did and liked it, but most just looked sickened!
 Again, something totally unique.
 Go to Thailand, try it out.
 The Thai’s adore the stuff.
 Durian looks different, bigger spikes and doesn’t grow as large.

 Although it’s not exactly local (and you know we love our local produce) I guess there is little difference tucking into a pineapple or mango.
-Jackfruit is a treat and when you look at the prices, this makes it even more so.
+Jackfruit is a treat and when you look at the quite high prices in the UK, this makes it even more so.
 I think for a every now and again, taste of something different, you can’t beat Jack!

 You can buy jackfruit canned in most countries and if you buy a whole jackfruit, be warned, they can be a trick customer.
 They ooze a white sticky liquid when cut into and it takes ages to pick out the little fruits, seperate the seeds etc. It is well worth it, the texture of a fresh jackfruit is different from the tinned.